mrkloan/reflection/README.md

 ## Filters

-In order to refine the reflection process, you can add custom `Filter` objects while building your `Reflection` instance.
+In order to refine the reflection process, you can add custom `Filter` objects while building your `ClassPathScanner` instance.

 Filters are simple classes implementing the `Filter` functional interface and its `accept(classLoader, resourceName)`
 method: